 Alberbobello, located inland from Taranto, is an extraordinary sight; a village straight from a fairytale.
 Some 1,500 tiny, round, whitewashed houses, each one with a pointed drystone roof, cluster around narrow streets.

 These trulli houses use an ancient building technique, and some date back to the 14th century, despite the fact that they were originally designed as temporary storage huts.
 Their roofs are adorned with ancient symbols, merging paganism with Christianity and Islam.

 Today, many of the trulli contain boutiques or miniature cafés, or have been converted to boutique hotels.
-The little town is an absolute joy to explore.
+This little town is one of the best places to visit in Southern Italy and an absolute joy to explore.

 Step Back in Time in Matera

 Dazzling Matera is one of the oldest continually occupied cities in the world, thanks to its sassi, or cave dwellings, natural features of the tufa limestone.
 People have lived here for 8,000 years.
 The whole town, protected by UNESCO, clings to one side of a steep gorge.

 In the 1950s, Matera was regarded as the shame of Italy because of the poverty of its cave dwellers, and the whole population was rehoused in modern apartments.